A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Preliminaries

 \subsection{Node Embedding Methods}

-Given a network $G=(V, E)$, node embedding refers to the approach of learning latent low-dimensional feature representations for the nodes in the network, with the goal of capturing the structure of the original networks without relying on the inflexible and expensive hand-engineered features.
-Most existing methods train node embeddings to distinguish the real edges in network (i.e. positive edges) from randomly sampled node pairs (i.e. negative edges).
+Given a network $G=(V, E)$, where $V$ is the set of vertices and $E$ is the set of edges.
+Node embedding refers to the approach of learning latent low-dimensional feature representations for the nodes in the network, with the goal of capturing the structure of the original networks without relying on the inflexible and expensive hand-engineered features.

-Due to the sparse nature of many real-world networks, most existing embedding methods conduct random walks on the original network to connect nodes within a specified distance on a random walk path as additional positive edges.
-This step is usually called \textit{network augmentation}.
+\textbf{Training Data:} Due to the sparse nature of many real-world networks, using only real edges as positive samples usually cannot achieve acceptable training results.
+Hence most existing embedding methods use various \textit{network augmentation} methods to generate additional positive samples.
+The most popular ones are random-walk-based methods: Each node in the original network generates random walk paths and uses nodes on the paths to form additional positive samples.
+To increase the model's discriminative power, most existing embedding methods also use negative sampling to provide negative samples.
+The training objective is to distinguish the positive samples after network augmentation from negative samples.

-Embeddings are usually encoded in two sets: \textbf{vertex} embedding matrix and \textbf{context} embedding matrix since one node can be treated as either the source node or the destination node when shared among more than one edge. \textit{Embedding training} on the augmented network, involves picking both positive edges and negative edges, computing the dot product of vertex[u] and context[v] for an edge sample (u, v), and using an optimizer (e.g. a standard SGD) to encourage neighbor nodes to have close embeddings, whereas distant nodes to have very different embeddings.
-Algorithm 1 shows the pseudo code.
+\textbf{Embedding Representation:} Embeddings are usually encoded in two sets: \textbf{vertex} embedding matrix and \textbf{context} embedding matrix since one node can be treated as either the source node or the destination node when shared among more than one edge.

-The training process takes several epochs, where one epoch goes over all the sampled edges in the augmented network.
-The training of one epoch can be further divided into several episodes on multiple GPUs, where each episode can be trained in a distributed fashion on one single GPU with a fixed-size sample pool.
+\textbf{Training Process:} embedding training on the augmented network involves picking a batch of samples with both positive samples and negative samples, computing the similarity score of vertex[u] and context[v] for an edge sample (u, v), and optimizing (e.g. via standard SGD) to encourage neighbor nodes to have close embeddings, whereas distant nodes to have very different embeddings.
+Algorithm~\ref{algo:emb} shows the pseudo code.
+The training process takes several epochs, where one epoch goes over all the sample edges in the augmented network, and can be broken up into several episodes where each episode train embeddings on one part of sample edges.